FREE SHIPPING on orders of $85 or more

 More information is included under the topic Early Creamer Notables in all our PDF Extended History products.

 In the late 18th century, Irish families began emigrating to North America in the search of a plot of land to call their own.
 This pattern of emigration grew steadily until the 1840s when the Great Potato Famine of the 1840s cause thousands of Irish to flee the death and disease that accompanied the disaster.
 Those that made it alive to the shores of the United States and British North America (later to become Canada) were, however, instrumental in the development of those two powerful nations.
 Many of these Irish immigrants proudly bore the name of Creamer:

-Creamer Settlers in the United States in the 17th Century
+Creamer Settlers in United States in the 17th Century

-Creamer Settlers in the United States in the 18th Century
+Creamer Settlers in United States in the 18th Century

-Creamer Settlers in the United States in the 19th Century
+Creamer Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 The Creamer Family Crest was acquired from the Houseofnames.com archives.
 The Creamer Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.